kvysotskyi/go-iap-mac/docs/index.md

 ### How do I connect via gcloud iap tunnel on macOS?

 You can use `gcloud compute start-iap-tunnel` directly, or use this application for a GUI-based workflow.

+### Can I use FreeRDP with this app?

+Yes.
+IAP Tunnel Manager includes built-in FreeRDP support for one-click connections.
+Install FreeRDP using `brew install freerdp`, then use the "Connect with FreeRDP" button after starting a tunnel.
+FreeRDP provides excellent performance with features like dynamic resolution, graphics acceleration, and clipboard integration.

 ## Links